 - If you are under 59 years old, divorce allows you to withdraw or transfer funds from a 401(k), an IRA, or another type of personal account penalty-free.
 You can do this instead of receiving the standard 10 percent penalty for early withdrawal.

 - Divorce helps your child apply for financial aid when going to college, as many loans are based on the custodial parent, not both.

 - A spouse requiring long-term care could qualify for Medicaid because the ailing spouse would have limited assets.

 - You regain total control of your finances, which you may use to reset your priorities.
 Most marriages end because of disputes over money, and getting a divorce provides the spouses financial freedom again.

 Happiness and Relief

 Divorce is about leaving behind the past.
-After a divorce, it may be easier to discover that true happiness comes from within, and you develop a strength you could not find in marriage.
+After, it may be easier to discover that true happiness comes from within, and you develop a strength you could not find in marriage.
 You can also develop skills you never knew you had, take on different responsibilities, and try new things you suddenly become passionate about.
 Leaving a volatile situation will also relieve you and allow you to build your self-esteem and start again.